 When you start increasing cadence you will realize that it will not be an easy task, not only for physical effort but also for mental wear.
 Being aware all the time of the number of steps you take can be a bit tedious.
 Luckily, there are some tricks to keep the cadence more unconscious, such as music or the metronome.

-What is the use of knowing the cadence data?
+What is the use of knowing the cadence in running data?

 Controlling the stride rate allows to avoid the excesses of speed that the body cannot support, that is to say, it reduces the injuries, especially the break of fibers.
 The cadence allows you to measure the speed you can endure.